 - 6.4.1 Fouling Out - 6.4.1.1 Skaters who are sent to the box an excessive number of times for major offenses will be expelled for the remainder of the period.
 All major offenses count, not just repetitions of the same offense or family of offenses. - 6.4.1.1.1 For three period games, 3 majors per period will be considered excessive. - 6.4.1.1.2 For two period games, 4 majors per period will be considered excessive. - 6.4.1.2 When a skater fouls out of a game, the expulsion applies to the current game only.
 It does not carry over to subsequent games. - 6.4.2 Ejection/Suspension - 6.4.2.1 A skater may be expelled from the bout at the referees' discretion for serious physical violence or any action deemed by the officials to cause an extraordinary physical threat to others. - 6.4.2.2 Depending on the severity of the incident, an ejection may result in the player being suspended from their next game. - 6.4.2.3 Insubordination can be grounds for ejection, but it will not cause a player to be suspended.
-Any intentional contact with a referee is grounds for suspension. - 6.4.3 Referees do not need to meet with the team captain prior to ejecting a player from the game.
+Any intentional contact with a referee is grounds for suspension. - 6.4.2.4 If a skater is ejected from a game during a tournament, she may not be replaced by a sub from her team roster during the in progress game.
+Unless suspended, (see 6.4.2.2) she is allowed to play in the next game in the tournament. - 6.4.3 Referees do not need to meet with the team captain prior to ejecting a player from the game.
 However, any suspensions must be recommended by the head ref and signed off by team captains prior to collecting signatures on the game card at the end of the game. - 6.4.4 The expelled skater must immediately leave the track and return to the locker room or staging area.
 She may not remain on the floor with her team or in an area where she can interfere with skaters on the track.
 Another player from her team must serve the major penalty, forcing her team to skate a player short (see Section 6.3.1).